DFHack/dfhack/docs/Compile.rst

 Build
 -----
-There are several different batch files in the ``build`` folder along with a script that's used for picking the DF path.
+There are several different batch files in the ``win32`` and ``win64`` subfolders in the ``build`` folder, along with a script that's used for picking the DF path.
+Use the subfolder corresponding to the architecture that you want to build for.

 First, run ``set_df_path.vbs`` and point the dialog that pops up at a suitable DF installation which is of the appropriate version for the DFHack